tinelix/OpenDSE/README.md

 ./make.sh --prefix /usr/local/lib
 ```

-...and then use libopendse.a in your projects to import OpenDSE.
+...and then use `libopendse.a` from `out/bin` in your projects to import OpenDSE.

 For extended support of legacy Linux distributions, a special flag `--enable-legacy-support` is provided, as well as `--enable-debug` for building the library with debug symbols.